Mint Spring, Virginia

 Mint Spring is an unincorporated community in Augusta County, Virginia, United States.
 Mint Spring is located 6.1 mi south-southwest of Staunton on U.S. Route 11 and has a post office with ZIP code 24463.

 Chapel Hill was listed on the National Register of Historic Places in 1978.

+A church, Mint Spring United Methodist is also located in the area.